Relay Selection with Channel Probing in Sleep-Wake Cycling Wireless Sensor Networks: System Model: The Relay Selection Problem

-\textbf{\emph{Sequential Decision Problem:}} Let $L_1,L_2,\cdots,L_N$, denote the relay locations which are i.i.d.\ uniform over the forwarding set $\mathcal{L}$.
-Let $A(\cdot)$ denote the uniform distribution over $\mathcal{L}$ so that, for $k=1,2,\cdots,N$, the distribution of $L_k$ is $A$.
-The source (with a packet to forward at time $0$) only knows that there are $N$ relays in its forwarding set $\mathcal{L}$, but apriori does not know their locations ($L_k$) nor their channel gains ($H_{L_k}$).
-When the $k$-th relay wakes up, we assume that its location $L_k$ and hence the reward distribution $F_{L_k}$ is revealed to the source.
-This can be accomplished by including the location information $L_k$ within a control packet (sent using low rate robust modulation technique, and hence, assumed to be error free) transmitted by the $k$-th relay upon wake-up.
-However, if the source wishes to learn the channel gain $H_{L_k}$ (and hence the exact reward value $R_{L_k}$), it has to send additional probe packets incurring an energy cost of $\delta$ units.
-Thus, when the $k$-th relay wakes up (referred to as stage $k$) the actions available to the source are: \begin{itemize} \item \textsf{stop} and forward the packet to a previously probed relay accruing the reward of that relay.
-It is clear that it is optimal to forward, among all the probed relays, to the relay with the maximum reward.
-Thus, henceforth, the action \textsf{stop} always implies that the best relay (among those that have been probed) is chosen.
-With the \textsf{stop} action the decision process terminates. \item \textsf{continue} to wait for the next relay to wake-up (the average waiting time is $\tau$) and reveal its reward distribution, at which instant the decision process is regarded to have entered stage $k+1$. \item \textsf{probe} a relay from the set of all unprobed relays (provided there is at least one unprobed relay).
-The probed relay's reward value is revealed allowing the source to update maximum reward among all the probed relays.
-After probing, the decision process is still at stage $k$ and again the source has to decide upon an action. \end{itemize}
+\textbf{\emph{Sequential Decision Problem:}} When the $k$-th relay wakes up, we assume that its location $L_k$, and hence its reward distribution $F_{L_k}$ is revealed to $\mathscr{F}$.
+This can be accomplished by including the location information $L_k$ within a control packet (sent using a low rate robust modulation technique, and hence, assumed to be error free) transmitted by the $k$-th relay upon waking up.
+However, if $\mathscr{F}$ wishes to learn the channel gain $G_{L_k}$ (and hence the exact reward value $R_{L_k}$), it has to transmit additional probe packets (indeed several packets) in order to obtain a reliable estimate of the channel gain, incurring a power cost of $\delta\ge0$ units.
+Thus, when the $k$-th relay wakes up (referred to as \emph{stage} $k$), given the set of previously probed and unprobed relays (i.e., the history), the actions available to $\mathscr{F}$ are: \begin{itemize} \item $\st$: \emph{stop} and forward the packet to a relay with the maximum reward (\emph{best relay}) among the probed relays; with this action the decision process ends.

+\item $\ct$: \emph{continue} to wait for the next relay to wake-up (average waiting time is $\tau$); with this action the decision process enters stage $k+1$.

+\item $\pb$: {probe} a relay from the set of all unprobed relays (provided there is at least one unprobed relay).
+The probed relay's reward value is then revealed, allowing $\mathscr{F}$ to update the best relay. \emph{After probing, the decision process is still at stage $k$ and $\mathscr{F}$ has to again decide upon an action}. \end{itemize}

-In the model, for the sake of analysis, we neglect the time taken to \textsf{probe} a relay and learn its channel gain.
-We also neglect the time taken for the exchange of control packets.
-This is reasonable for very low duty cycling networks where the average inter-wake-up times are much larger than the time taken for probing, or the exchange of control packets.
+In the model, for the sake of analysis, we neglect the time taken for the exchange of control packets and the time taken to probe a relay to learn its channel gain.
+We argue that this is reasonable for very low duty cycling networks, where the average inter-wake-up time is much larger than the time taken for probing and for the exchange of control packets.